Updated: Feb 10

 ‘The mission, he thought, probably failed because of a series of logical, reasonable, carefully considered decisions, each of which seemed like a good idea at the time.
 Like most colossal disasters.’

-The author steadily reveals and explores with deftness and humour, each of the characters who eventually comprise the mission, and those seeking answers from Sandoz on his return.
+With deftness and humour, the author steadily reveals and explores each of the characters who eventually comprise the mission and those seeking answers from Sandoz on his return.
 The characters’ backstories are adeptly constructed and interleaved with the skilful unfolding of events surrounding the expedition’s evolution.
 The inhabitants of Rakhat and the complexities of their societies are imaginatively and convincingly conceived.

 Religious missionaries down the ages have assumed the right to connect with, and in many cases convert, communities that are unlike their own, often with catastrophic, unforeseen consequences.
 In The Sparrow, the Jesuits are no exception, and although their aim is ‘to learn, not to proselytize’, their actions have devastating consequences.

-These unwitting but arguably colossal blunders remind me of elements of The English Passengers which in places describes how colonists completely misunderstand the ways of the indigenous Tasmanian people.
-Even for those settlers that mean well, their actions culminate in a decimation of the population through their ignorant actions.
+These unwitting but arguably colossal blunders remind me of elements of The English Passengers, which in places, describes how colonists completely misunderstand the ways of the indigenous Tasmanian people.
+Even for those settlers that mean well, their actions culminate in a decimation of the population through their ignorance.

 At the heart of The Sparrow is the Jesuits' unassailable belief that they have a Godly duty and right to send a mission to this unknown planet without reference to earthly authority.

-Through the crew’s actions, fundamental misunderstandings, and Sandoz’s subsequent suffering, The Sparrow explores Sandoz’s relationship with his faith and the colossal effect of misdirected beneficence.
+The Sparrow explores Sandoz’s relationship with his faith and the colossal effect of misdirected beneficence through the crew's actions, fundamental misunderstandings, and Sandoz's subsequent suffering.

 It never ceases to amaze me what human beings will do if we believe we are in the right.

-I savoured this book so much that, again on the suggestion of one of the book club members, I read the second book, Children of God, which I would encourage you to read too as it satisfyingly expands and completes the story.
+I savoured this book so much that, again, at the suggestion of one of the book club members, I read the second book, Children of God, which I would encourage you to read too, as it satisfyingly expands and completes the story.

-If you would like a thought-provoking, beautifully written good read that explores faith and humanity issues through compelling characters and events, then The Sparrow (and Children of God) is for you.
+If you want a thought-provoking, beautifully written, a good read that explores faith and humanity issues through compelling characters and events, then The Sparrow (and Children of God) is for you.
 Sci-fi or no sci-fi.

 Buy The Sparrow

-Bookshop.org is an online bookshop with a mission to financially support local, independent bookshops.
+Bookshop.org is an online bookshop with a mission to support local, independent bookshops financially.
 As a Bookshop.org affiliate, I earn a small commission at no extra charge to you from qualifying purchases.
 Thank you for your continued support.